111th Attack Squadron: Tactical Air Command

-In October 1979, in as part of the inactivation of Aerospace Defense Command, the USAF gained command responsibilities which shifted to Tactical Air Command (TAC) and a sub-organization equivalent to a numbered air force designated as Air Defense, Tactical Air Command (ADTAC).
+In October 1979, in as part of the inactivation of Aerospace Defense Command, the USAF gained command responsibilities which shifted to Tactical Air Command (TAC) and an organization equivalent to a numbered air force designated as Air Defense, Tactical Air Command (ADTAC).
 In 1982, the F-101s were retired and ADTAC re-equipped the 111th with the McDonnell F-4C Phantom II and continued its air defense mission.
 Most of the F-4Cs the squadron received were Vietnam War veteran aircraft.
 In November 1986, the F-4Cs were replaced by later-model F-4Ds.

-In December 1989 the 111th FIS started receiving block 15 F-16C/D Fighting Falcon aircraft to replace their F-4Ds.
+In December 1989 the 111th started receiving block 15 F-16C/D Fighting Falcon aircraft to replace their F-4Ds.
 The last F-16 arrived in April 1990.

 Post Cold War era

 In 1992, only a few years following the acceptance of their block 15s, they converted to the ADF variant of the block 15.
-On 15 March 15, 1992 the 111th FIS was re-designated the 111th Fighter Squadron when its parent 147th Fighter Group converted to the USAF Objective Organization plan.
-Also in 1992 the 111th FS celebrated their 75th anniversary.
-To commemorate this F-16A ADF #82-1001 was painted in special markings including a big Texas flag painted on the fuselage underside.
+On 15 March 15, 1992 the 111th was redesignated the 111th Fighter Squadron when its parent 147th Fighter Group converted to the USAF Objective Organization plan.
+Also in 1992 the 111th celebrated its 75th anniversary.
+To commemorate this F-16A ADF, serial 82-1001 was painted in special markings including a big Texas flag painted on the fuselage underside.
 During September 1995, the 111th FS ended its alert detachment in New Orleans with the F-101 Voodoo, also the 147th was upgraded to a Wing, with the 111th Fighter Squadron being assigned to the new 147th Operations Group.

 In late 1996 the 111th started to retire their ADF F-16s to AMARC.
 To replace these aircraft the squadron received the block 25 F-16C/D Fighting Falcon.
 Transition started in September 1996 and was completed by February 1997.
 This brought a change in role which officially happened in October 1998.
 The role went from air-to-air to an air-to-ground mission.
-After returning from an Operation Southern Watch mission at Prince Sultan Air Base, Saudi Arabia in October 2000, the squadron added Precision Guided Munitions to its arsenal.
+After returning from an Operation Southern Watch mission at Prince Sultan Air Base, Saudi Arabia in October 2000, the squadron added precision guided munitions to its arsenal.